yuzeni/FasterPlot/README.md

 - `help`

 ##### `hide`
-Hides objects...
+Hides objects..
-- `hide function 5..10`
+- `hide function 5..10`\
-and specific visualizations of objects.
+..and specific visualizations of objects.
 - `hide points data 1` (disables point visualization)
 - `hide index data 1` (disables index visualization)
 - `hide lines data 1` (disables line visualization)

 ##### `show`
-If the object is hidden, `show` will make it visible.
+If the object is hidden, `show` will make it visible.\
-If the object is visible, `show` will fit the window to the object.
+If the object is already visible, `show` will fit the window to the object.
-- `show data 5`
+- `show data 5`\
 Also used to show specific visualizations of object.
 - `show points data 1` (enables point visualization)
 - `show index data 1` (enables index visualization)